 As California Goes, So Goes the Nation?
-Board Gender Quotas and the Legislation of Non-Economic Values
+Board Gender Quotas and Shareholders' Distaste of Government Interventions

-In 2018, California introduced a board gender quota for all firms headquartered in the state.
-Even though the constitutionality of the law is still debated, we document large negative announcement returns of -2.6% for California firms and spillover effects of -1.9% for non-California firms.
-These effects are only partly explained by labor market frictions.
-We propose shareholders’ disapproval of the government’s attempt to legislate non-economic values as a novel explanation.
-Consistently, we find that California and non-California firms with higher sensitivity to policy uncertainty react more negatively.
-Firms in states known to follow California’s legislative lead also react more strongly.
+In 2018, California became the first U.S. state to introduce a mandatory board gender quota for all firms headquartered in the state.
+Even though the constitutionality of the law is still debated, we document large negative announcement returns to the adoption of the gender quota for California firms and large spillover effects for non-California firms.
+We show that these effects are not explained by frictions in the director labor market and propose a novel explanation: Shareholders’ disapproval of government interventions that impose new regulation on corporations.
+Consistently, we find that non-California firms in states that followed California’s legislative lead in the past by, e.g., introducing gender quota proposals, adopting stricter environmental laws, raising minimum wages, or legalizing cannabis react more strongly to the California gender quota.
+We also find that California and non-California firms with higher sensitivity to policy uncertainty react more negatively to the quota’s adoption.

 Keywords: Gender quota, Regulation, Economic policy uncertainty